SrinjoyGhose/yanglab/content/_projects/project2.md

 ---
-title: Research Project 2
+title: Mechanical Stretching Device
 subtitle: This is my second project
-description: This is slightly longer description of my second project
+description: Writing a description
 order: 3
 card_image: "assets/images/pexels-stanislav-kondratiev-2908984-downsize.jpg"
 card_title: null # used if card_image is null; defaults to title